-Quoted and published in Futures magazine and Active Trader magazine, Tom actively trades and invests in stocks, options, futures and currencies.
+Quoted and published in Active Trader magazine, Tom actively trades and invests in stocks and options.
 Guest appearances include CNN, First Business News, MoneyShow.com and Steve Crowley’s American Scene Radio.
 Recognized as one of the first educators to trade live in front of an audience, Tom authored Winning the Day Trading Game, Trade to Win, and The Markets Never Sleep.

 Over the years, Tom came to realize the crucial importance of understanding the 24-hour global market.
 He reasoned that in order to be a successful trader over the course of a lifetime, one must develop a method to identify the trend in the market.
 Tom developed his proprietary DTI Method upon that foundation comprised of 2 key components:

-The DTI Method can be utilized to analyze or trade any market, whether you are interest in learning stocks, options, futures, currencies, commodities or even cryptocurrencies.
+The DTI Method can be utilized to analyze or trade any market, whether you are interest in learning stocks or options.
 By joining the DTI family of students, we believe you will receive a truly diversified trading education.
 We have taught thousands of students over the years and can put together a personalized education plan to help you reach your trading goals.

 Get started by filling out the Roadmap Profile Questionnaire.

 The reality is that many traders do not realize we all live in a truly 24-hour “global” market.
 The markets essentially never sleep as they are traded around the world each day.
 Before the U.S. Market opens, Asia has already finished their day and the European Market is winding down.
 This means that what happens during the actual U.S. trading day is just a small part of the overall trading picture.
 Traders who do not realize the importance of the 24-hour global market put themselves at a distinct disadvantage.